 (v) Photographs showing the kinds and extent of damage and sketch maps detailing the damaged areas;

-(vi) Recommended resiliency projects to protect equipment and facilities from future emergencies or major disasters.
+(vi) Recommended resilience projects to protect equipment and facilities from future emergencies or major disasters; and

-(2) Unless unusual circumstances prevail, the damage assessment report should be prepared within six weeks following the natural disaster or catastrophic failure.
+(2) Unless unusual circumstances prevail, the initial damage assessment report should be prepared within 60 days following the emergency, major disaster, or catastrophic failure.
 Affected recipients should update damage assessment reports as appropriate.

 (b) Before funds can be made available, a grant application for emergency relief funds must be made to, and approved by, the appropriate FTA Regional Administrator.
 The application shall include:

-(3) A list of projects, as documented in the damage assessment report, identifying emergency operations, emergency protective measures, and emergency repairs completed as well as permanent repairs needed to repair or replace the damaged or destroyed rolling stock, equipment, facilities, and infrastructure to a state of good repair; and
+(2) A list of projects, as documented in the damage assessment report, identifying emergency operations, emergency protective measures, and emergency repairs completed as well as permanent repairs needed to repair, reconstruct or replace the seriously damaged or destroyed rolling stock, equipment, facilities, and infrastructure to a state of good repair; and

 (c) Applications for emergency operations must include the dates, hours, number of vehicles, and total fare revenues received for the emergency service.
 Only net project costs may be reimbursed.